anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 ===------------------------------------------------------------------------------===

 + Generate and maintain all 5 core exalt types (1E)
-+ Generate and maintain Solar.
-Lunar, Abyssal, Sidereal, and Dragon-blooded exalt types (2E)
++ Generate and maintain Solar, Lunar, Sidereal, Dragon-Blooded, and Abyssal exalt types (2E)
 + Generate character descriptions (currently disabled)
 + Print character sheets and descriptions to PDF
 + Organize your series' plot
 + Manage a music database for your series
-+ View many an Exalts Charm data
++ View many an Exalt's Charm data

 See versions.txt for a version history.